jjpestacio/lets-listen-v1/README.md

 I decided not to use a database for this project since the data does not need to be persisted.

+## To Add

+* Better styling and media queries
+* When setting a new DJ, resume the song from the current position (currently the song resets)

 ## Known Bugs

 * Users using mobile get disconnected after some time if they are not on the web page